Interpretable deep learning models for the inference and classification of LHC data: Event classification using Shower Deconstruction

 \section{Event classification using Shower Deconstruction}

 Shower Deconstruction~\cite{Soper:2011cr,Soper:2012pb,FerreiradeLima:2016gcz,Soper:2014rya,Prestel:2019neg} constructs the likelihood ratio of a measured set of particles based on the underlying QCD splittings and decay dynamics.
 To calculate the likelihood that a signal or a background process induced a measured final state, we construct all possible shower histories connecting the hypothesised initial state with the measured final state objects using a Feynman-diagrammatic approach.
-Then, we sum overall shower history weights for signal and background respectively and define the likelihood ratio $\chi_{D}(\{q^1_\mu,q^2_\mu,...q^N_\mu\})$ as where $P(\{q^1_\mu,q^2_\mu,...q^N_\mu\}|S)$ and $P(\{q^1_\mu,q^2_\mu,...q^N_\mu\}|B)$ are the probabilities that the reconstructed microjets $\{q^1_\mu,q^2_\mu,...q^N_\mu\}$ originated from a signal or background processes.
+Then, we sum overall shower history weights for signal and background respectively and define the likelihood ratio $\chi_{D}(\{q^1_\mu,q^2_\mu,...q^N_\mu\})$ as where $P(\{q^1_\mu,q^2_\mu,...q^N_\mu\}|S)$ and $P(\{q^1_\mu,q^2_\mu,...q^N_\mu\}|B)$ are the probabilities that the reconstructed microjets\footnote{As shower deconstruction maps measured particles to the perturbative parton evolution, the input to the algorithm should be defined in a theoretically consistent manner which is done by clustering the constituents into small radius jets and high enough transverse momentum which are referred to as microjets.} $\{q^1_\mu,q^2_\mu,...q^N_\mu\}$ originated from a signal or background processes.
 To get the total probability, we sum over the probabilities of all possible shower histories for a given set of particles, i.e. where $h$ denotes a shower history and $p(\{q^1_\mu,q^2_\mu,...q^N_\mu\}|h,H)$ denotes its associated probability for a hypothesis $H\in\{S,B\}$.